 Site Security / SSL Certificate | 2% |

-The updates and changes Google made to its algorithm as of Q3 2024 are as follows:
+The updates and changes Google made to its algorithm as of Q1 2025 are as follows:

 - Link Distribution Diversity was revealed in the May 2024 Google API documents leak to be more important than we previously believed.
 While we had it listed as making up <1% of the algorithm, we now believe it makes up 3%.
 (See below for a description of this factor.)

-- Backlinks dropped two points (15% → 13%) in 2024, highlighting that the factor which, at one point, made up more than 50% of the algorithm, still matters, albeit far less than it used to.
+- Backlinks dropped two points (15% → 13%) in 2024 and remained there as of Q1 2025, highlighting that the factor which, at one point, made up more than 50% of the algorithm, still matters, albeit far less than it used to.
 As the third weightiest algorithm factor, backlinks still matter a lot, but represent an era when Google’s AI wasn’t sophisticated enough to evaluate the quality and trustworthiness of web content on its own and needed other websites to do the job.
 It has ceded its ground to the relatively newer factors of Niche Expertise and Trustworthiness.
-While the concept of judging a page’s trustworthiness based on links from other websites – a relative of the academic citation system – will always be relevant, it may never increase in importance within the algorithm.
+While the concept of judging a page’s trustworthiness based on links from other websites—a relative of the academic citation system—will always be relevant, it may never increase in importance within the algorithm.

-- Niche Expertise dipped slightly to 13%, continuing to underscore the importance of organizing content around pillars, one of the most important SEO strategies to have emerged over the last decade.
+- Niche Expertise held steady at 13%, continuing to underscore the importance of organizing content around pillars, one of the most important SEO strategies to have emerged over the last decade.
 Hub and Spoke SEO is the practice of creating high-level pages targeting major keywords that link to a cluster of secondary pages targeting closely-related keywords.

-- Keywords in Meta Titles remains at 15% in 2024, with Google having loosened its definition of what makes words different a small amount in Q1 2023.
+- Keyword in Meta Title Tag decreased slightly in importance in 2025 (15% → 14%), continuing Google’s looser definition of what makes words different, which they first adopted in Q1 2023.
 Whereas the difference between “buy webcam” and “buy webcams” used to be noticeable, it is less so now.
 Regardless of its weight in the algorithm, this factor remains a prerequisite to ranking in the first place.

-- Internal links dropped a point to 2%, having given up part of their share to Trustworthiness in Q1 2023 and part to mobile-friendliness in Q3 2023.
+- Internal links continued to decline in importance in 2025, dropping to 1% of Google’s algorithm.
 While Google Trust continues to be passed amongst pages of your website, it is less of a signal to Google than it was in years past.

-- Keywords in Header Tags and Keywords in URL have diminished in importance, relegated to the group of 22 factors that make up only 1% of the algorithm all together.
+- Schema Markup / Structured Data, Keyword in Header Tags and Keyword in URL have diminished in importance in 2025, relegated to the group of 23 factors that make up only 1% of the algorithm all together.

-When reading this report, note that certain factors such as Keywords in Meta Titles remain prerequisites for ranking.
+When reading this report, note that certain factors such as Keyword in Meta Titles remain prerequisites for ranking.
 Optimizing your site for these factors will only improve your rankings commensurate with the factor’s algorithm weight; however, Google will disproportionately penalize your site for falling below a minimum threshold.
-These factors are: Keywords in Meta Titles, User Engagement, Trustworthiness, Mobile-Friendliness, and Page Speed.
+These factors are: Keyword in Meta Titles, Searcher Engagement, Trustworthiness, Mobile-Friendliness, and Page Speed.

 Inserting the keywords your page is targeting into its meta title tag has been essential to ranking since the late 1990s.
 While this fact is obvious to any experienced SEO marketer, keyword strategy is a rigorous intellectual task that can easily take 20-30 minutes per page.
 It’s also worth noting that the placement and concentration of keywords within a title tag are important.
 Ideally, your title tag would contain only your targeted keyword; but in reality, adding articles and adjectives around it are important for readability.